 When BBQ season hits, you know we’re all about kabobs over here!
 Just add a salad, your favorite dip, or a little mezze, and dinner is served!

-Of all the skewered foods I’ve shared so far–shrimp, steak, salmon, pork, chicken, and more– I was shocked to discover that I had not yet shared my favorite lamb kabobs recipe.
+Of all the skewered foods I’ve shared so far—shrimp, steak, salmon, pork, chicken, and more—I was shocked to discover that I had not yet shared my favorite lamb kabobs recipe.
 Let me tell you, you are in for a treat!
-And you’ll want to use the bold marinade with onions, garlic, and trio of warm spices all the time!
+And you’ll want to use my bold marinade with onions, garlic, and trio of warm spices!

 Let’s get right to discussing all things lamb skewers…

 First, best lamb cuts that are ideal for shish kebab?
-When it comes to kabobs, you want to select meat that is tender but also on the leaner side–a little bit of fat, but not too much (you can trim excess fat).
+When it comes to kabobs, you want to select meat that is tender but also on the leaner side—a little bit of fat, but not too much (you can trim excess fat).
+Excess fat can cause flare-ups on the grill that can give the meat a burnt flavor.
 I typically use boneless leg of lamb, but here are three cuts of lamb that will work well for grilled kabobs:

 - Lamb tenderloin

-This is what I use in my recipe.
-The BRT or boneless leg is a versatile cut and readily available in most grocery stores.
-It has a rich flavor and a little bit of fat but not too much.
-You can buy the whole boneless leg and trim the outer fat layer with a thin knife, from there, cut it up into 1 to 1 1/2-inch cubes for kabobs.
-(Side note, but it is worth mentioning here, butterflied grilled lamb leg is also a great thing to try). - Lamb shoulder
+- This is what I use in my recipe.
+The BRT, or boneless leg, is a versatile cut and readily available in most grocery stores.
+It has a rich flavor and a little bit of fat, but not too much.
+You can buy the whole boneless leg and trim the outer fat layer with a thin knife; from there, cut it up into 1 to 1 1/2-inch cubes for kabobs.
+(Side note, but it is worth mentioning here, butterflied grilled lamb leg is also a great thing to try.)

-When marinating lamb, don’t be shy to find flavors that will compliment its rich and bold flavor.
-But it is equally important to use a marinade that will also help tenderize the meat while imparting flavor.
-This is especially true if you are using lamb shoulder or boneless leg of lamb as opposed to lamb loin fillet, which, as I just shared, is more tender.
+When marinating lamb, don’t be afraid to use flavors that complement its rich flavor.
+But it is equally important to use a marinade that also tenderizes the meat while imparting flavor.
+This is especially true if you use lamb shoulder or boneless leg of lamb as opposed to lamb loin fillet, which, as I just shared, is more tender.

 Here is what I use to make the lamb kabob marinade:

 - Spices.
-Allspice, nutmeg, and cardamom, a trio of warm spices that give the lamb skewers a bold Middle Eastern flavor.
+Allspice, nutmeg, and cardamom are a trio of warm spices that give the lamb skewers a Middle Eastern flavor fitting of lamb.

 - Zest and juice of 1 lemon.
 Not too much acid here, but a bit of acid adds zing and also aids in tenderizing the lamb.

-For those of us who are visual, here is how this recipe goes (complete recipe with ingredient list below):
+For those of us who are visual, here is how this recipe goes:

-If you’re using bamboo skewers, they need to soak in water for at least 1 hour.
-Simply thread the meat through the skewers, leaving a little bit of breathing room between the meat pieces (this will help them cook evenly) - Grill
+- Skewer the meat: If you’re using bamboo skewers, they need to soak in water for at least 1 hour.
+If using metal skewers don’t worry about soaking.
+Simply thread the meat through the skewers, leaving a little bit of breathing room between the meat pieces (this will help them cook evenly).

-Grill the meat skewers over high heat turning every couple minutes for about 7 to 9 minutes, depending on how well-done you like your lamb (on my grill, 7 minutes produced medium-rare kabobs)
+- Grill: Grill the meat skewers over high heat, turning every couple of minutes for about 7 to 9 minutes, depending on how well-done you like your lamb.
+On my grill, 7 minutes produced medium-rare kabobs.

 For the ultimate kabob dinner, first, a dip is a must!
-I love lamb kabobs with tzatziki, hummus, white bean hummus that’s been sprinkled with some dukkah, or even a little toum.
+I love lamb kabobs with tzatziki, hummus, white-bean hummus sprinkled with dukkah, or a little toum.
 Plus, of course, a few warm pita or your favorite flatbread.

 Add at least one or two fresh salads such as Mediterranean tomato salad, Greek salad, panzanella, or watermelon salad.
 You can stop here, or complete the party with sides like oven fries, stuffed zucchini boats, or even eggplant pizza bites.
 The possibilities are endless!